• Skip to primary navigation

 planting in cell trays

 We plant our seeds in cell trays, generally the 128 cells.
-The plants grow in these trays, until they are planted out into the garden.
+The plants grow in these trays, until they are ready to be planted out into the garden in spring.

 Plant The Tray

 • Fill the tray with the potting medium.
-I usually just fill them with dry medium, and bottom water after planting.
+You can fill them with the dry medium, and bottom water after planting.

 • Make a small indentation on the top of each cell.
 I usually do this with my finger, but you can also use any object, such as an eraser on a pencil.

-• Drop the seeds into the small indentations you have just made in each cell.
+• Sow bachelor's button seeds into the small indentations you have just made in each cell.
 Place one seed into each cell.
+They should be planted approximately ¼ "deep.

-• Cover the top of each cell with some vermiculite, and if you do not have this on hand you can just use some soil instead to cover up the seeds.
+• Cover the top of each cell with some vermiculite.
+If you do not have this on hand, you can use more of the seed starting mix to cover up the seeds.

 Label The Tray

 • Make sure to label your tray.
-We just use duct tape and a permanent marker.
+We use duct tape and a permanent marker for labelling.

 Water The Tray